darrenjhsu/darrenjhsu.github.io/index.md

 For this web app, I trained a convolutional neural network (CNN) to identify 400 common North American birds using the NAbirds dataset.
 You can upload a bird photo and try it out!

-## X-ray Scattering Signal Guided Molecular Dynamics Simulation

-**Keywords: Molecular Dynamics, CUDA C, GPU, X-ray Scattering**

-For the Github repo, click <a href="https://github.com/darrenjhsu/XSNAMD" target="_blank">here</a>.

-This is my Ph.D. project where we try to guide the protein motions in molecular dynamics (MD) simulations using the data we collected, which is time-resolved X-ray solution scattering signal (TRXSS) of proteins.

-The TRXSS signal reflects changes in the atomic distance distribution, which can be modeled with the Debye formula.
-However Debye formula is very expensive (proportional to number of scatterers squared) so I developed GPU code to do parallel computing, giving it a 12,000x boost in efficiency.

-A publication is coming.

 ## Publications